mattywausb/ElBanquos_ChristmasLight/Documentation/manual_en.md

 Status LED: OFF

+Press MODE-> Switch to Palette Test

+Press STEP-> Switch to next circle

+### Palette Test
+The palette test shows every palette color on a single lamp (Starting with lamp 6), and allows swithching through all palette colors on the inner ring and center lamp.

+Status LED: OFF

 Press MODE-> Switch to Picture Test

-Press STEP-> Switch to next circle
+Press STEP-> Switch inner lamps to next palette color

 ### Picture Test
 The Picture Test shows a picture until it is stopped.